qiuyesuifeng/community/README.md

 ## community

-community is a tool for collecting github informations, including repos, stargazers, forkers.
+community is a tool for collecting github informations, including repos, stargazers, forkers，etc.

 ## How to build